SquadFM/Squad-Field-Manual/README.md

 - Ask questions.
 People are usually willing to help.
 - If someone talks to you, talk back.
 Act like you're in the real world and not a video game.
 - Chit chatting and making jokes while you're on your way to the first objective is usually fine.
 But listen to your SL if they want to tell you about the objective.
 - Tell your SL/Team if you had a good time.
 Squad leading is hard work and showing some appreciation can brighten someone's day.
-Also, you can ask your SL if they're leading again next round again if you want to continue gaming.
+Also, you can ask your SL if they're leading again next round in case you want to continue gaming.

 [Back to top](#squad-field-manual)